 Double standards are seen when judicial processes are applied more strictly to some people more than others.
 This double standard of conduct was once severely oppressive to women, but has reduced relevance in western societies today where pre-marital sexual activity is normative for both sexes.

 In relation to a writer, most readers believe in the Double Standard: they may be unfaithful to him as often as they like, but he must never, never be unfaithful to them. - W. H. Auden.

 We're women; we have double standards to live up to - Ally McBeal (Fictionnal character of the sitcom "Ally McBeal").

 Society's behavioral double standard for women and for men is, in fact, a more effective deterrent than economic discrimination because it is more insidious, less tangible.
 Economic disadvantages involve ascertainable amounts, but the very nature of societal value judgments makes them harder to define, their effects harder to relate. - Anne Tucker.

-The classic double standard example is in the "studs vs. sluts" model, in which a man who has sex with many female partners is considered a "stud" or "player" (which are often considered compliments), while a woman who has sex with many male partners is considered a "slut" or "skank".
+The classic double standard example is in the "studs verses sluts" model, in which a man who has sex with many female partners is considered a "stud" or "player" (often considered compliments), while a woman who has sex with many male partners is considered a "slut" or "skank."